Showrunner

 The Application Process

-Recommendation forms will be emailed to showrunners, executives, and TV series writers on August 11, 2022.
-It will also be available on the Guild website.
-The deadline for recommendations to be received is Friday, September 16.
+Recommendation forms will be emailed to showrunners, executives, and TV series writers on November 14, 2023.
+It will also be available on the WGAW website.
+The deadline for recommendations to be received is Tuesday, December 12, 2023.

 Please only have one recommendation form submitted on your behalf.

-If a writer applied last year there’s no need to have a new recommendation submitted on their behalf; he or she can use the recommender from the previous year.
-If a candidate chooses to do this, they should contact Program Director Carole Kirschner before the recommendation deadline (September 16, 2022).
-This process is only applicable to 2022 applicants.
+If a writer applied last year there’s no need to have a new recommendation submitted on their behalf; they can use the recommender from the previous year.
+If a candidate chooses to do this, they should contact Program Director Carole Kirschner before the recommendation deadline (December 12, 2023).
+This process is only applicable to 2023 applicants.
 The program will then contact the recommender for any potential updates.

 If an applicant has applied before, there’s no need to provide new references, though the applicant is welcome to do so.
 They can simply list the references from the previous year's application.